Online viewing of court records

 Attorneys who are already registered with the Clerk's Office will need to complete, sign and return the Registration Agreement to View Records Online to ensure no disruption in service.

 Certain agencies, entities, or law firms wanting to register multiple users also will need to complete and sign the Agency Registration Agreement to View Records Online and return it to the Clerk's Office following the instructions on the form.

 A related Gatekeeper Management Request Form must be completed and returned to identify the authorized users within the pertinent agency, entity, or law firm; as well as an Agency Supplemental Request Form to designate replacement or additional gatekeepers.

 Frequently Asked Questions

 After I fill out a new registration form will I get my “old” access back?

-Filling out the new State-mandated form for CORE registration will not increase but will preserve the access level already in place.
+Filling out the new State-mandated form for CORE registration will not increase access, but will preserve the access level already in place.
 If you had a CORE account established before the security changes on July 3, 2015, the access you have now is the same level that will be continued with the submission of your new registration form.
 For more information regarding the State Supreme Court mandate please visit the Florida Court Technologies Commission website.